philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 The [WHATWG](http://www.whatwg.org/) is currently working on the [Web Components](http://www.w3.org/TR/2013/WD-components-intro-20130606/) specification, which will allow developers to bundle HTML, CSS, and JavaScript together as individual components or modules that are encapsulated from the rest of the page.

-When that spec if implemented in the majority of browsers, a lot of the suggestions I've given in this article will become less critical (since it will be more obvious what code is meant to work with what); however, it's still important to understand these broader principles and why they're needed.
+When that spec is implemented in the majority of browsers, a lot of the suggestions I've given in this article will become less critical (since it will be more obvious what code is meant to work with what); however, it's still important to understand these broader principles and why they're needed.

 Even if these practices become less important in the era of Web Components, the theory still applies.
 Practices that work for large teams and big applications will still work for small modules written by individual developers.
 The reverse is not necessarily the case.